• Full time position

 • Ability to communicate clearly and effectively with landowners and partner agencies (verbally and written).

 • Ability to work independently with little supervision and with diverse clientele while maintaining flexibility.

 • Knowledge of agriculture, grassland management, wildlife, and wetlands and can utilize various habitat management tools in the development of management plans.

 • Knowledge of conservation and wildlife programs provided by federal (i.e. Farm Bill, US Fish and Wildlife Service), state, & local entities.
 In addition, knowledge of how these programs are implemented in an agricultural landscape is desired.

 • Valid driver’s license required; some use of personal vehicle required (mileage reimbursement provided).

 • Able to obtain USDA Federal Security Clearance.

 Minimum Education and Experience Requirements:

 • 4-yr.
-Bachelor of Science degree in wildlife management, agronomy, range management or a closely related natural resources field.
+Bachelor of Science degree in agriculture/agronomy, natural resources, zoology, wildlife management, range management or a closely related field.

 • Any combination of education, experience and training that enables the applicant to possess the required knowledge, skills, and abilities.